-- Build muscle: as with any other squat movement, squat jumps promote an anabolic environment, helping you to build leg and glute muscle.
+- Hypertrophy: As with any other squat movement, squat jumps promote an anabolic environment, helping you to build leg and glute muscle.

 - Aesthetics: They help you get a rounded firm booty.

 - Fat Loss: Working out several muscles while accelerating your heart rate helps you to burn more calories and lose body fat.

 - Mobility & Agility: The big range of motion involved enhances mobility, keeping you more agile as you age.

 - Balance: Jumping forces you to work on your balance, which helps prevent falls and further injury.

-- Core: your abs help you to stay stabilized throughout the movement resulting in a stronger leaner core, and translating into better posture.
+- Core: Squat Jumps highly engage your abs, which help stabilize you throughout the movement resulting in a stronger leaner core, and translating into better posture.

 - Sports Performance: This great lower body exercise enhances performance, allowing you to jump higher and run faster.

 - Circulatory Health: Jump squats facilitate circulation, helping deliver nutrients to tissues and organs, and remove waste.

 How to Perform Jump Squats

 - Squat down as you inhale until your upper thighs are parallel, or lower, to the floor.

 - Press down with the ball of your feet and jump straight up in the air as high as possible, using the thighs like springs.
 Exhale during this portion of the movement